 And if you have indeed taken refuge in Him, to you I give this reminder: God justifies and sanctifies.
 You were born unable to please God, but now have a new nature that enables you to submit to God in obedience (Romans 8:1-12).
 The moment you are declared righteous through faith in Christ, you are also empowered by the Holy Spirit to walk in righteousness.
 This isn't instant perfectionism but the gradual process of yielding to one’s new nature while denying the old sin nature (Ephesians 4:22-24).
 It is an active and ongoing conformity with Christ.

-So my sister, “work out your own salvation with fear and trembling, for it is God who works in you, both to will and to work for his good pleasure” (Philippians 2:12-13).
+So “work out your own salvation with fear and trembling, for it is God who works in you, both to will and to work for his good pleasure” (Philippians 2:12-13).
 God is at work in you that you might work out the fruit of your justification in obedience that pleases Him.
 So come on and work it out!

 Know that a faithful church is a gift and a gracious means of sanctification.
 There, we are joined with one another for accountability, mutual encouragement, repentance and the practice of Christian disciplines.
 So “stamp eternity on your eyeballs”, grasp the hand of another believer and work out your own salvation for it is God who works in you, both to will and to work!